husarion/rosbot-mapping/README.md

 ./sync_with_rosbot.sh <ROSbot_ip>
 ```

-Open new terminal on PC and run RViz depending on whether you [have](https://github.com/husarion/rosbot-mapping#option-1-with-the-gamepad-connected-to-pc) a gamepad or [not](https://github.com/husarion/rosbot-mapping#option-2-without-the-gamepad).
+Open a new terminal on PC and run RViz depending on whether you [have](https://github.com/husarion/rosbot-mapping#option-1-with-the-gamepad-connected-to-pc) a gamepad or [not](https://github.com/husarion/rosbot-mapping#option-2-without-the-gamepad).
 Then you will be able to control the ROSbot and create map of the environment.
 The map is being saved automatically in the `rosbot-mapping/maps` folder.

 #### Option 1: With the gamepad connected to PC